CodingMoore/Vacation_Blog_Post/README.md

 ## Description
 ### _Practice Exercise:_

+This project is an exercise in creating a basic README file useing Markdown.

 _This blog post describes some things about a trip that Randel Moore took to Nara Japan.
 The post includes information about a Buddist temple, the local deer population, and local food._

 ## Setup/Installation Requirements